wso2/docs-ei/en/streaming-integrator/docs/guides/correlating-events.md

             - The event in the `PurchasesStream` stream need to arrive before the matching event in the `RepairsStream` stream.
             - The matching event in the `RepairsStream` stream should arrive within two months after the arrival of the event in the `PurchasesStream` stream.
             - `<5:>` indicates that an output is generated only when the matching condition is met five times.
+            - A time window of `2 months` is added to consider only a period of two months in a sliding manner when counting the number of times the matching condition for the pattern is met.
+For more information about time windows, see the [Siddhi Query Guide - Calculate and store clock time-based aggregate values](https://ei.docs.wso2.com/en/next/streaming-integrator/guides/summarizing-data/#calculate-and-store-clock-time-based-aggregate-values).

     2. To specify how the value for each attribute in the `DefectiveProductsStream` output stream is defined, add the `select` clause as follows.
         `select e1.productName`